 How Do I Choose the Green Manure to Plant?

 Choosing your green manure depends on when you want to seed and what type of soil you have.
-Some green manures require you to seed in the winter and others in the spring.
+Some green manures require you to sow in the winter and others in the spring.
 It is best to combine more than one green manure and rotate what you plant from year to year.

 Whichever you choose, green manure is a great way to add organic nutrients to your herb garden.